wp-plugins/post-index/readme.txt

 Tested up to: 3.3.1
 Stable tag: 0.2

 Build an index of all posts found for a specific category and display it in any page or post.
-The first version is limited to one category which can be defined in the admin section of the plugin.

 == Description ==